 - Mental health provider has concerns about a student’s substance use

 Mandatory referrals are for students for whom BASICS is required.
-There is a network of trained mandatory referrers across campus, including deans, residential programs staff, Office of Judicial Affairs and Community Standards staff, and other administrators on campus.
+There is a network of trained mandatory referrers across campus, including deans, residential programs staff, Student Conduct and Community Standards staff, and other administrators on campus.
 Examples of mandatory referrals may include:

 - CU-EMS transports a student for alcohol- or other drug-related reason